M1tsumi/TurboFrame/README.md

 # TurboFrame

-TurboFrame is a friendly DataFrame facade that keeps the pandas API you already know while quietly choosing the fastest compute backend on your machine.
-Stay in pure Python, write tidy pandas code, and let TurboFrame decide whether CUDA, Apple Metal, or a regular CPU run should own the work.
+TurboFrame is a DataFrame wrapper that keeps the pandas API you know while picking the fastest compute backend available on your machine.
+Write normal pandas code and let TurboFrame figure out whether to run on CUDA, Apple Metal, or plain CPU.

 ## Why TurboFrame exists

-Modern laptops and workstations ship with powerful GPUs, yet most data manipulation code still lives on the CPU because moving to GPU-centric libraries usually means rewriting every call site.
-TurboFrame was built to remove that friction:
+GPUs are everywhere now, but most data code still runs on the CPU because switching to GPU libraries means rewriting everything.
+TurboFrame fixes that:

-1. **API compatibility first.** The methods exposed on `TurboFrame` and `TurboSeries` mirror the pandas experience (select, filter, groupby, merge, etc.).
+1. **Same API you already use.** `TurboFrame` and `TurboSeries` work like pandas—select, filter, groupby, merge, all the usual stuff.
-2. **Lazy graphs behind the scenes.** Each transformation is queued rather than executed immediately.
-When you finally request the result, TurboFrame optimizes and dispatches the graph in one go.
+2. **Lazy execution.** Operations queue up instead of running immediately.
+When you ask for results, TurboFrame runs the whole graph at once.
-3. **Automatic backend selection.** A registry probes CUDA/cuDF, Apple Metal/MLX, and pandas, picking the highest priority backend that is available at runtime.
-You can override the choice whenever you like.
+3. **Picks the best backend automatically.** It checks for CUDA/cuDF, Apple Metal/MLX, and falls back to pandas.
+Override whenever you want.

 ## Installation